 Just create a basic Android project with an activity using Android Studio, the same way you would do for a regular project.

-Once done, first thing you´ll need is to download Kotling plugin.
+Once done, first thing you´ll need is to download Kotlin plugin.
 Go to Android Studio preferences and search plugins.
 Once there, use search again to find Kotlin plugin.
 Install and restart the IDE.

 Add Kotlin plugin dependency to your application build.gradle